🌐 Language

 --trainer.devices 1

 If ONLINE_VIS is set to True, prediction results will be saved in results_analysis/my_custom_dataset/ and displayed as they are computed.
-NOTE that running with online visualisation is much slower.
+NOTE that running with online visualization is much slower.

-Feel free to change the score threshold VIS_THR to see more or less segmented instances.
+Feel free to change the score threshold VIS_THR to see more or fewer segmented instances.

 ONLINE_VIS=True